Aug 19, 2009

 Read the article about Google's new improved search BBC News

-Sean Lamb shared his recent discoveries and then had some questions about the 1930 census and the Office Use Only columns.
+Sean shared his recent discoveries and then had some questions about the 1930 census and the Office Use Only columns.

 GEM: IPUMS USA website